Why Computers Get More Viruses Than Phones

 Conclusion

-Both are improving over time, trying to find the right balance between ease of use and safety.
+Both are getting better over time, trying to balance ease of use and safety.

 Source: Reddit